2026 Kids Book Fest

 Submissions must be received with the completed entry form by 5pm August 30th 2026

-Note: Artworks will be available for collection from the end of the Kids Book Festival (October 3rd 2026).
+Note: Artworks will be available for collection from the end of Melbourne Kids Book Fest (October 3rd 2026).
 If you’d like to keep your illustration, please make sure you pick it up from the shop before the end of October.